codyshepherd/homegrown-machine-learning/README.md

 try to pick up all the cans without bumping into walls.
 The algorithm is rewarded for picking up cans, and penalized to various degrees for hitting walls or attempting a pick up when no can in present.
 The `qlearn.py` file runs through several experiments over the algorithm's hyperparameters.
-The `learn2.hs` file is my attempt to code the scenario in Haskell.
-Disclaimer: I am a beginner at Haskell, and the file currently doesn't run properly, due to what appears to be the stack going supernova.
+The `learn2.hs` file is my first attempt to code the scenario in Haskell.
+I completed a better Haskell implementation later, and put it in its own repository [here](https://github.com/codyshepherd/qlearn_functional).